ValeriaW/ValeriaW.github.io/_posts/2019-04-05-Homework4-McCartyPandoc.md

 title: Modeling - A Study in Words and Meanings" and Python 1 and 2
 ---

-# Homework 3
+# Homework 4

-My third homework post confirming the completion of the first two units of the Python 2 course on CodeAcademy and the conversion of the MCCarty document using Pandoc.
+My fourth homework post confirming the completion of the first two units of the Python 2 course on CodeAcademy and the conversion of the MCCarty document using Pandoc.

 <!-- more -->